mavidser/mavidser.github.io/content/posts/diary-of-a-new-employee.md

 #### Monday

 Today was my first day at this stealth startup.
-The boss (the CEO) is a dick, but we're building great stuff.
+The boss (CEO) is a dick, but we're building great stuff.
 The physical entertainment/tourism industry is a huge market, and it's very possible that we're going to be the next Disneyworld.

 #### Tuesday